 For an easy and delicious dessert that is a perfect Thanksgiving dinner ending, check out this recipe for Pumpkin Bars.

 So, that is a traditional Thanksgiving meal in our house.
-Yours may differ a little (or a lot) but hopefully this menu and the tips that go along with it have helped you figure out how to prepare your traditional meal, too.
+Yours may differ a little (or a lot) but hopefully this menu helps you plan your traditional meal, too.